AntonWise1980/App2do/README.md

 This application is a "to do app" program.
 Some people may also refer to this program as a Shopping List.
 While developing the program, I benefited from Bradley Traversy's tutorial.
 However, I implemented a few missing functions that I noticed during development myself.

 The features I added are as follows:

+## Features
+- Add / Edit / Delete
+- Cancel button
+- Character limit + timer
+- Enter & Escape shortcuts
+- Filtering (real-time)
+- LocalStorage
+- Responsive

 1- In the original training, there was no cancel button for when you wanted to change an item on the to-do list.
 I added a cancel button, allowing you to return to the beginning by clicking the cancel button if you decide to back out.